adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-check-subscription-status.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-When you need to decide if a user has access to some paid content, you actually need to check if the user has a specific access level.
-Therefore, we will check the user has at least one access level and this level is the required one.
+When determining if a user has access to specific paid content, you'll need to verify their access level.
+This means checking if the user has at least one access level, and if that level is the required one.

-And this can be done by looking into user profile as the user profile contains information on all available access levels.
+You can do this by looking at the user profile, which contains all available access levels.

-Now let's do the last but not the least - let the user buy your product:
+Now, let’s allow users to purchase your product:

 1. Double-click the button that should show the paid content.
-2. Open the **Actions** section in the right pane if it's not open.
+2. Open the **Actions** section in the right pane if it’s not already open.
 3. Open the **Action Flow Editor**.
 4. In the **Select Action Trigger** window, choose **On Tap**.
 5. In the **No Actions Created** window, click the **Add Conditional Action** button.